AashishKanted/Project-Lumos/README.md

 # Project-Lumos

-Creating visual magic with an LED strip
+Create mesmerizing illusions with animated LEDs Basically magic with an LED strip :)